hhkaos/awesome-arcgis/arcgis/products/arcgis-online/credits/README.md

 There are several [monthly paid plans](https://developers.arcgis.com/pricing/credits/): $20/$90/$200/$500/$1000/$2000/$4000 and larger plans available for [developer accounts]((../../../account-types/README.md).

-Remember these plans only allow one [level 2 name user](../../../account-types/name-users/README.md).
+Remember these plans only allow one [creator user type](../../../account-types/name-users/README.md).
 If you need more users you should buy an [organization account](../../../account-types/README.md).

 ##### What if I go over my Deployment Plan limit?